Okanjo/okanjo-docs/static/docs/marketplace/Stores.md

 :   `string (255)` The URL of the store’s web presence.
 Protocol scheme must be included and be either HTTP or HTTPS.
 E.g. https://okanjo.com
 `facebook_url`
 :   `string (255)` The URL of the store’s Facebook presence.
 E.g. facebook.com/userorpagename
+`instagram_url`
+:   `string (30)` The name of the store’s Instagram presence.
+Accepts Instagram URLs or just the profile name; profile name has a max length 30 characters, and can only contain alphanumeric characters, periods, and hyphens E.g. instagram.com/handlename
 `twitter_url`
-:   `string (255)` The URL of the store’s twitter presence.
+:   `string (255)` The URL of the store’s Twitter presence.
 E.g. twitter.com/handlename
-`shipping_carriers`
+`yelp_url`
+:   `string (255)` The name of the store’s Yelp presence.
+E.g. storename `shipping_carriers`
 :   `string csv` Limits dynamic shipping rates to the given carriers.
 Send an empty string to reset. e.g. ups,usps,fedex `payout_preference`